akhealth/EIS-Modernization/how-we-work.md

 * **Azure DevOps** - We use our [Azure DevOps](https://alaskadhss.visualstudio.com/) repository much like our GitHub repository, but for repositories that either need to be kept private and for repositories that are deployed to Azure.

-* **Slack** - We use the [TTS Slack](https://gsa-tts.slack.com/) for communication that falls outside of the structure of Trello or GitHub, but that doesn’t rise to the level of email, or for communication that it’s helpful for everybody else to be able to observe.
+* **Microsoft Teams** - We use [Microsoft Teams](https://teams.microsoft.com/l/team/19%3a3ac701697e2f4d279a28c0e33b00a092%40thread.skype/conversations?groupId=6bf46ba5-dd04-4ed8-b1c2-c9152ecddecd&tenantId=20030bf6-7ad9-42f7-9273-59ea83fcfa38) for communication that falls outside of the structure of Azure DevOps or GitHub, but that doesn’t rise to the level of email, or for communication that it’s helpful for everybody else to be able to observe.